MilesCranmer/PySR/README.md

         - [ ] Calculating the loss function - there is duplicate calculations happening.
         - [x] Declaration of the weights array every iteration
 - [ ] Idea: use gradient of equation with respect to each operator (perhaps simply add to each operator) to tell which part is the most "sensitive" to changes.
 Then, perhaps insert/delete/mutate on that part of the tree?
+- [ ] For hierarchical idea: after running some number of iterations, do a search for "most common pattern".
+Then, turn that subtree into its own operator.
+- [ ] Additional degree operators?
+- [ ] Tree crossover?
+I.e., can take as input a part of the same equation, so long as it is the same level or below?
+- [ ] Create flexible way of providing "simplification recipes."
+I.e., plus(plus(T, C), C) => plus(T, +(C, C)).
+The user could pass these.